Hubs-Foundation/hubs-cloud/README.md

 - It then asks the Letsencrypt systems to connect to the server running at the domain you are asking to be validated and it requests a value - a `secret`
 - This value is provided by your webserver or certbot (as setup by certbot) and thus Letsencrypt knows you control the server at the domain it is validating and it issues the certificate

-  There is an altnernative DNS based option which doesn't require use of or connection to your own webservers.
+  There is an alternative DNS based option which doesn't require use of or connection to your own webservers.
 In this case

   - Your domain name provider almost certainly provides an API to programmatically modify your domain so you obtain an API token to access this
   - You use a certbot plugin that knows how to talk to your domain name provider API